uyoxh/CS1-Students/projects/project1/README.md

-## Project 1
+## Project 1.
+You and Computer Science
+* Introduce yourself
-Describe a system of computer hardware, software and network working together to solve a problem in our everyday life?
+* Describe a system of computer hardware, software and network working together to solve a problem in our everyday life?

 ### Examples:
 * How does your cell phone help you do a certain task for you? e.g. Pay your bills, buy something from Taobao ...
 (Remember smart cell phones are computers.)